MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Thermal Storage (A1)

-This measure adds the EnergyPlus object `MaterialProperty:PhaseChange` (DOE, 2020) to all interior surfaces in the model.
-The object's properties were taken from the EnergyPlus example file `MaterialPropertyPhaseChange.idf` (DOE, 2020) shown below.
+This EnergyPlus measure changes the selected construction layer to a `MaterialProperty:PhaseChange` object.
+This object requires the conduction finite difference heat balance algorithm rather than the default conduction transfer function algorithm, which requires constant material properties (e.g. specific heat).
+The object properties come from the `MaterialPropertyPhaseChange.idf` EnergyPlus example file as shown below.

 ```
 MaterialProperty:PhaseChange,
-		#{construction_interior_layer_name},  !- Name
+  Typical Insulation R-10.02,             !- Name
   0,                                      !- Temperature Coefficient for Thermal Conductivity {W/m-K2}
   -20,                                    !- Temperature 1 {C}
   0.1,                                    !- Enthalpy 1 {J/kg}
   22,                                     !- Temperature 2 {C}
   18260,                                  !- Enthalpy 2 {J/kg}
   22.1,                                   !- Temperature 3 {C}
   32000,                                  !- Enthalpy 3 {J/kg}
   60,                                     !- Temperature 4 {C}
   71000;                                  !- Enthalpy 4 {J/kg}
 ```

 The `MaterialProperty:PhaseChange` object describes the temperature-enthalpy relationship of the Material object referenced by the Name field.
-This object requires the use of EnergyPlus' conduction finite difference heat balance algorithm, rather than its default conduction transfer function (CTF) method, because the CTF requires constant material properties (e.g. specific heat), which was one of the required changes to the baseline model for this analysis.
-Additionally, the timestep was changed from six per hour to 12 per hour to accomodate the phase change material.
 The `Temperature Coefficient for Thermal Conductivity` field describes the material's thermal conductivity change per unit temperature from 20C in W/m-K2.
 Thermal conductivity is calculated from:

 k = {k_o} + {k_1}({T_i} - 20)